lauragrechenko/net-devops-learning/learning/README.md

 # Ansible Collection - netology_devops.learning

 This is a learning Ansible collection created for educational purposes.
-It contains a custom module and role for file writing operations.
+It contains custom modules and roles for file operations and cloud infrastructure management.

 ## Description

-The `netology_devops.learning` collection provides tools for managing file content in an idempotent manner.
+The `netology_devops.learning` collection provides tools for file management and cloud infrastructure automation.
 It includes:

 - **dev_write_module**: A custom Ansible module for creating/overwriting text files with specified content
+- **yc_instance**: Module for managing Yandex Cloud virtual machines via the `yc` CLI
 - **dev_write role**: A wrapper role that simplifies the use of the dev_write_module

 ## Installation